alekssadowski95/OpenRadioss-WebGUI/README.md

 Run and visualize dynamic FEM simulations from Abaqus/ Calculix *.inp files with the explicit open-source OpenRadioss solver.

 ![openradioss gui](openradioss-2.png)
+*Figure 1: Impact of a debris particle onto the surface of the ISS*

 ## Overview
 Quickly get started with OpenRadioss and open-source dynamic simulations.
 The OpenRadioss-WebGUI combines :